 Felt that the website would be more informative, but felt like an app that you can log in would be easier to use.
 Website is a better place to house specific information compared to an app, but maybe people don't need such specific informaiton on a daily basis.

 After doing research, I decided that a social media platform would not be the best choice to implement at this time because I felt that people would be more reluctant to share their actual face.
-They may feel pressured which would leave a bad taste in their mouth about the platform.
+They may feel pressured or begin to compare themselves to others which could make the platform competitive or depressing.
 After sharing my top 3 ideas with a couple of college students/recent grads who might benefit from this platform, they seemed to gravitate more toward the general tracking app that also featured scientific education from doctors as well as recommendations on other products they can try based on other user’s feedback on the products the user inputted.

 My app has 3 main criteria: